• Skip to main content

 Below are the new words used in the example sentence.

-• iru – いる : an auxiliary verb used to express the continuity of the action described by the preceding verb.
+- iru – いる : an auxiliary verb used to express the continuity of the action described by its preceding verb.
 In the example, this is used after “nobashi te” to express the continuity of its action, ‘to grow’.

-This is a typical usage of “kami” meaning ‘hair’ in Japanese.
-In the example, it works as a part of the commonly-used expression, “kami wo nobashi te iru”, which means ‘to grow hair out’ in Japanese.
+This is a typical usage of “kami” which means ‘hair’ in Japanese.
+In the example, it works as a part of the commonly-used phrase, “kami wo nobashi te iru”, which means ‘to be growing hair out’ in Japanese.

 To differentiate this type from the others, we need to be careful with the verb working together.
 This type often precedes a verb meaning ‘to grow’, ‘to wave’, or ‘to cut’.